What Does Aionios Mean?

 I have come that they may have life, and that they may have it more abundantly.”

 This is eternal life that they may know You, the only true God.”

-Don’t miss this.
-Jesus Himself makes it clear that aionios zoe (translated “eternal life”) is essentially about relationship with God and the infusion of the God-quality of life into our earthly lives now.
+Jesus Himself makes it clear that aionios zoe (translated “eternal life”) is essentially about relationship with God and the infusion of God’s quality of life into our earthly lives now.
 This verse could be understand as follows: “This is true or essential life, that they may know You, the only true God.”